gwpy/gwpy/docs/timeseries/io.rst

 For example, to read from an ASCII file containing time and amplitude columns:

 .. code-block:: python
-   :name: pdpy-timeseries-io-example
+   :name: pydischarge-timeseries-io-example

-   >>> from pdpy.timeseries import TimeSeries
+   >>> from pydischarge.timeseries import TimeSeries
    >>> data = TimeSeries.read('my-data.txt')

 :meth:`TimeSeries.read` will attempt to automatically identify the file